Mandler, Jean;

 words they are reading or hearing and so show priming effect, but because of

-the shallowness of the of such processing (lack of semantic elaboration; GM
+the shallowness of such processing (lack of semantic elaboration; GM

 02), they have trouble with recall.
 The implicit priming effects stem from